pdgilbert/eg_stm_hal/README.md

 - many examples by Diego Barrios Romero [see](https://github.com/eldruin/driver-examples) where there are also links to blog posts describing the examples.
 Versions in `examples/driver-examples` have been adjusted to run with various HAL crates.
-I do not have hardware to test most of these examples so they  have not been run tested.
+I do not have hardware to test many of these examples so they have not all been run tested.

 ### examples/radio-sx127x has
 - `lora_spi_send`, `lora_spi_receive` and `lora_spi_gps` use
 crate [rust-radio-sx127x](https://github.com/rust-iot/rust-radio-sx127x).
 The crate uses `embedded-hal 1.0.0 alpha`.
 It works with hal crates built with older embedded-hal by using a `compat()` shim to satisfy traits.
-These examples have been (occassionaly) run tested on hardware.
+These examples have been (occassionaly) run tested on `bluepill` and `blackpill stm32f411` hardware.

 ### examples/rtic
 - many examples from [RTIC](https://rtic.rs).
 Not yet working in CI as they still require some manual editing to work with different HALs.
+Some have been run tested on `bluepill` and `blackpill stm32f411` hardware.